-The term that is ductility is a property which is physical of matter as it can be measured or observed without the substance undergoing a change which is chemical.
+The term that is ductility is a property that is physical of matter as it can be measured or observed without the substance undergoing a change which is chemical.

-The property that is said to be of ductility is the ability of a material that is solid to stretch under the tensile stress.
-That is for example when a metal is stretched into a wire.
+The property that is said to be of ductility is the ability of a material that is solid to stretch under tensile stress.
+That is for example when metal is stretched into a wire.
 The nature of the metal isn't changed in this case.
 When we are trying to distinguish between physical and chemical properties which keep in mind that chemical properties are generally only observable when a material undergoes a chemical change.
-For example the properties that are said to be chemical are flammability and the tendency to corrode and reactivate this is with a particular class of chemicals.
-A property which is the chemical of most metals is that they react with acids.
-There are some of the examples of physical properties which don't involve chemical change that are said to be melting and boiling points density and color.
+For example, the properties that are said to be chemical are flammability and the tendency to corrode and reactivate this is with a particular class of chemicals.
+A property that is the chemical of most metals is that they react with acids.
+There are some examples of physical properties which don't involve chemical change that is said to be melting and boiling points density and color.

 The property that is said to be of ductility is a physical property that is of a material which is associated with the ability to be hammered thin or we can say stretched into wire without breaking it.
 There is a ductile substance that can be drawn into a wire.

-For example there are metals that are not very ductile including tungsten and high-carbon steel.
-That is the nonmetals and are not generally ductile.
+For example, there are metals that are not very ductile including tungsten and high-carbon steel.
+That is the nonmetals and is not generally ductile.

 The scalability and the ductility are not the same terms.
 We can think of ductility as the capacity of a material to be drawn into a wire or anything which is without fracturing.
 A material that is malleable can be pounded into a very thin sheet.
 Most metals are both malleable and ductile.